alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 The following parameter constraints can be used to express limits or preferences on the mux stream.
 For a given format, a mux stream MUST provide at least the minimum number of layers supported by the Receiver.
 Sub-Streams that are not mapped to the Receiver's layers are ignored.

 - [audio_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#audio_layers)
-  Indicate the minimum and maximum audio layers supported from the RTSP stream.
+  Indicate the minimum and maximum audio layers supported from the RTSP Stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.

 - [video_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#video_layers)
-  Indicate the minimum and maximum video layers supported from the RTSP stream.
+  Indicate the minimum and maximum video layers supported from the RTSP Stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.

 - [data_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#data_layers)
-  Indicate the minimum and maximum data layers supported from the RTSP stream.
+  Indicate the minimum and maximum data layers supported from the RTSP Stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.

 A coded format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio, video and data sub-streams.